build-week/hover-jet/readme.md

 jet run <bash command>
 ```

+If this fails, you may have to do the submodule init steps.

 ### Using the shell inside the docker image (Sometimes useful for debugging)
 Note: You should be using jet build or jet run, instead of these bash scripts